StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 )
 ```

-storage_medium: SSD or HDD could be specified as the initial storage media.
-You can specify default initial storage medium by specifying default_storage_medium=xxx through FE configuration file fe.conf.
-If no medium is specified, the default is HDD.
+storage_medium: SSD or HDD can be specified as the initial storage medium.

+> **Note**
+>
-**Note**: When FE configuration item enable_strict_storage_medium_check is True and if storage medium is not set in the cluster, the statement for table creating will report an error: Failed to find enough host in all backends with storage medium is SSD|HDD.
+> When the FE configuration item `enable_strict_storage_medium_check` is `True` and the storage medium is not specified, the statement for creating a table will report an error: Failed to find enough host in all backends with storage medium is SSD|HDD.

-storage_cooldown_time: When the storage medium is SSD, please specify its storage cooldown time.
-The default time is 30 days.
-Format: "yyyy-MM-dd HH:mm:ss"
+storage_cooldown_time: the storage cooldown time for a partition.
+If the storage medium is SSD, SSD is switched to HDD after the time specified by this parameter.
+Format: "yyyy-MM-dd HH:mm:ss".
+The specified time must be later than the current time.
+If this parameter is not explicitly specified, auto-cooldown is not performed by default.

 replication_num: number of replicas in the specified partition.
 Default number: 3.